 Devils Backbone Southwest Ridge

-For the most part, we were able to stay on the ridgeline.
-But sometimes we bypassed outcrops from the west.
-At 6000′, we moved left and went into a broad, steep gully.
-The snow had softened from direct sunlight.
+We hugged the ridgeline for most of the climb.
+But sometimes, we needed to bypass the outcrops from the west.
+At 6000′, we moved west into a broad, steep gully through which the snow had softened from the sun.

-I didn’t put on snowshoes sooner.
-So I stepped through soft snow up to the knees in several places.
-The pups followed closely behind for a wheel.
-Later, we made it up to the west of the summit at 6600′.
-Then it was just a short walk up to the top.
+I didn’t put on snowshoes sooner, so I trudged to the knees in several places through soft snow.
+The pups followed closely behind for a while before reaching west of the summit at 6600′.
+Then it was a short walk to the top.

 Devils Backbone Summit

-To the south, I could also see The Enchantments.
-Plus, to the north, the high points in the Lake Chelan-Sawtooth Wilderness were also visible.
-I even saw a sliver of Lake Chelan down by Twentyfive Mile Creek.
+I also got spontaneous views of The Enchantments to the south.
+To the north were the high points in the Lake Chelan-Sawtooth Wilderness.
+I even spotted a slice of Lake Chelan down by Twentyfive Mile Creek.

 Next Stop, Angle Peak

-We savored the views for an hour.
-Later, I finally put on snowshoes.
+We savored the views for an hour, and then I finally put on snowshoes.
 Soon, we made our way over to Angle Peak.
-There was enough snow coverage on the ridge.
-So it allowed us to traverse more efficiently.
+There was enough snow on the ridge to traverse more smoothly.

-Along the way, we went through places with steep drop-offs on the north side.
-But we easily avoided them by going through the rocks from the south.
-We light scrambled some.
-Then it was another simple walk-up to the summit.
+En route were areas with steep drop-offs on the north side.
+But we easily bypassed them by going through the rocks on the south.
+We scrambled some before the simple walk-up to the top.

 Angle Peak Summit

-I looked around the flat and broad summit.
-But I had a hard time believing that it was a peak.
-The high point didn’t even look definitive.
-Nevertheless, views to the east were decent.
-But the dense forest filled in the rest of the summit.
+As I looked around the flat summit, I had difficulty believing it was a peak.
+The high point wasn’t definitive at all.
+Nonetheless, the east views were decent, but the dense trees had taken away the rest of the scenery.

-On the way out, we stopped just before Angle Peak.
-Then we went down on the south rib west of the peak.
-From there, we had a direct view of the southwest ridge of Devils Backbone.
+On the way out, we stopped before Angle Peak.
+Then we dropped onto the south rib west of the peak.
+From there, we had a direct view of Devils Backbone’s southwest ridge.

-Later, at 5,400′, we moved southeast through heather and shrub slopes.
-Then we came out onto the roadway at 4000′ by the creek.
-Half a mile of road walk later, and we were back at our car.
+Then at 5400′, we moved southeast through heather and shrubs.
+Then we went out into the roadway at 4000′ by the creek.
+It took half a mile of road walk to return to our car.